spectral-compute/scale-docs/docs/manual/tutorials/how-to-use.md

 source /opt/scale/bin/scaleenv sm_89
 ```

-You can exit a `scaleenv` by typing `deactivate` or closing your terminal.
+You can exit a `scaleenv` by typing `scaleenv deactivate` or closing your terminal.
 Scaleenv is
 the build method we use for [scale-validation](https://github.com/spectral-compute/scale-validation), where we test various open-source CUDA projects.

 !!! tip